Uninett/Argus-frontend/MANUAL.md

 Each incident has a _description_ (created by the monitoring system), _start time_, _duration_, _source_ (which monitoring system it came to Argus from), _tags_, _severity level_.
 Incident may have _end time_, _ticket url_ (associated ticket in an external ticket system).
 Incidents may have different status.
 For example, incident may be _open_, or _closed_ (resolved).
 Incident may also be _acknowledged_ (noticed or commented in any way), or not.
 In the detailed incident view below, you can get familiar with the above-mentioned attributes of an incident.
 Note that incident's event feed is also available in the detailed view.
-Event feed show events like _closing_ (resolving), and _acknowledging_ incident.
+Event feed shows events like _closing_ (resolving), and _acknowledgment_ of an incident.

 <img src="public/screenshots/manual/Screenshot 2022-09-08 at 14.28.18.png"/>

-Each row in _Incidents_ table is one alarm.
-In the table, you can see incident's _start time_, _closed/open status_, whether incident has at least one _acknowledgement_, _severity level_, _source_ (which monitoring system incident came from), _description_ (created by the monitoring system), whether incident has an associated _ticket url_ (label icon at the very end of the row).
+Each row in the _Incidents_ table is one alarm.
+In the table, you can see incident's _start time_, _closed/open status_, whether an incident has at least one _acknowledgement_, _severity level_, _source_ (which monitoring system incident came from), _description_ (created by the monitoring system), whether incident has an associated _ticket url_ (label icon at the very end of the row).

 <img src="public/screenshots/manual/Screenshot 2022-09-09 at 08.21.36.png"/>

 ### Access detailed incident view
 * Alternative 1:
-  1. Click on incident row in the _Incidents_ table.
+  1. Click on an incident row in the _Incidents_ table.
-  2. Detailed incident view appears in a pop-up window.
+  2. Detailed incident will appear in a pop-up window.

      <img src="public/screenshots/manual/Screenshot 2022-09-09 at 09.40.01.png"/>

 * Alternative 2:
-  1. Click on one of the icons in _Actions_ in the _Incidents_ table.
+  1. Click on one of the icons under _Actions column_ in the _Incidents_ table.

      <img src="public/screenshots/manual/Screenshot 2022-09-09 at 08.21.36 copy.png"/>

-  2. App redirects to selected incident's page.
+  2. App will redirect you to the incident's page.

      <img src="public/screenshots/manual/Screenshot 2022-09-09 at 09.42.33.png"/>

 ### Work with incidents table

 #### Change how many rows are shown per incidents table page
 1. Scroll down to the bottom of the _Incidents_ table.

    <img src="public/screenshots/manual/Screenshot 2022-09-09 at 09.57.34.png"/>

-2. Click on _Rows per page_ drop-down.
+2. Click on the _Rows per page_ drop-down.

    <img src="public/screenshots/manual/Screenshot 2022-09-09 at 09.57.34 copy.png"/>

 3. Select whether you want 10/25/50/100 incidents per page displayed.

    <img src="public/screenshots/manual/Screenshot 2022-09-09 at 09.58.16.png"/>

 #### Navigate incidents table
 1. Scroll down to the bottom of the _Incidents_ table.

    <img src="public/screenshots/manual/Screenshot 2022-09-09 at 09.57.34.png"/>

-2. Click on _right arrow icon_ if you want to go to the next table page.
+2. Click on the _right arrow icon_ if you want to go to the next table page.

    <img src="public/screenshots/manual/Screenshot 2022-09-09 at 10.05.05 copy.png"/>

-3. Click on _left arrow icon_ if you want to go to the previous table page.
+3. Click on the _left arrow icon_ if you want to go to the previous table page.

    <img src="public/screenshots/manual/Screenshot 2022-09-09 at 10.05.05.png"/>

 #### Change how often incidents table gets refreshed
-1. Click on _gears icon_ to the right below the Argus header.
+1. Click on the _gears icon_ to the right below the header.

    <img src="public/screenshots/manual/Screenshot 2022-09-09 at 10.08.23.png"/>

-2. Select refresh method in _Auto Update selector_:
+2. Select refresh method in the _Auto Update selector_:

-   * If you want **no automatic table updates**, press `NEVER`in _Auto Update selector_.
+   * If you want **no automatic table updates**, press `NEVER`in the _Auto Update selector_.
 Note that you will have to refresh the page yourself if you want the table to get updated.

      <img src="public/screenshots/manual/Screenshot 2022-09-09 at 10.08.45.png"/>

-   * If you want table to update **in realtime**, press `REALTIME` in _Auto Update selector_.
+   * If you want table to update **in realtime**, press `REALTIME` in the _Auto Update selector_.

      <img src="public/screenshots/manual/Screenshot 2022-09-09 at 10.08.45 copy.png"/>

-   * If you want table to get updated **every couple of seconds**, press `INTERVAL` in _Auto Update selector_.
+   * If you want table to get updated **every couple of seconds**, press `INTERVAL` in the _Auto Update selector_.

      <img src="public/screenshots/manual/Screenshot 2022-09-09 at 10.08.45 copy 2.png"/>

       * You can change the **amount of seconds** for the refresh interval in `/src/config.tsx`.

         <img src="public/screenshots/manual/Screenshot 2022-09-09 at 10.13.15.png"/>

-### Decide which incident are shown in the table
+### Decide which incidents are shown in the table
 For ease of alarm management, you can filter incidents so that only incidents that match all the preferred parameters are shown in the _Incidents_ table.

 _Filter toolbar_ is available:
 * Below the header in full-screen view.

   <img src="public/screenshots/manual/Screenshot 2022-09-09 at 10.30.37.png"/>

 * In the _Filter Options dropdown_ in mobile view.

   <img src="public/screenshots/manual/Screenshot 2022-09-09 at 10.30.18.png"/>

 #### Filter by open/close status
 * If you only want _open_ incidents to be displayed in the table, press `OPEN` in the _Open State selector_.